 For many years, La Sierra was not only a dangerous area for tourists, but even Colombians would not dare venture there.
 However, to put it in perspective, many felt the same way about Comuna 13 five years ago.
 And now there are popular graffiti tours in Comuna 13.

 Like many areas of the city, the Metrocable and electric tram have changed how people access areas previously inaccessible like La Sierra.
-In December 2018, the metrocable line that takes you to La Sierra (Line H) celebrated its two-year anniversary.
+In December 2022, the metrocable line that takes you to La Sierra (Line H) celebrated its six-year anniversary.
 This metrocable line provides citizens and tourists the ability to easily enter and exit.

 34. Santafé Mall